pretoriusdre/property-price-prediction/README.md

 - `land` – land size in square meters
 - `price` – final sale price
 - `date` – sale date in `YYYY-MM-DD` format
-- `desirability` – *(optional)* subjective score from 1–10.
-Set to a constant number eg 7 if you don't want to score.
+- `desirability` – *(optional)* subjective score from 1–10 which accounts for intangible qualities like the building condition, street, etc. Set to a constant number eg 7 if you don't want to score.
 - `url` – *(optional)* A link to the datasource
 - `comments` – *(optional)* Notes about the property

-> 💡 Use the `desirability` column to account for non-numeric or intangible qualities like street appeal, view, building condition, etc.

 ---